fly-hiring/infraops-challenge/README.md

 We’d like this Nomad instance to actually run something.
 We don’t care what; a shell script is fine.
 Don’t go nuts; we just want your Nomad instance to actually work.

 Nomad generates logs and we want you to collect them.
-Specifically: we want your Nomad instance to include and ElasticSearch instance.
+Specifically: we want your Nomad instance to include an ElasticSearch instance.
 You would never deploy a Dockerfile that runs both Nomad and ElasticSearch in the real world, but this is just a work-sample challenge.
 Hook Nomad’s logs up to ES.

 Run Kibana, too, so we can actually see the logs.